mattheyan/EndlessObsession/drafts/source-control-etiquette.md

 own customs, each team can decided on its own source control practices.

 _BTW: The etiquette analogy is not something that I invented.
-A Google search for "source control etiquette" turns up a few results._
+A Google search for "source control etiquette" turns up a few results if you're interested._

 That being said, ettiquette and customs are important.